-The issue of whether there is an access road on the suit land or not is a matter to be resolved at the trial of the head suit and the reliefs pending in the head suit ought to wait for the conclusion of the head suit and cannot be managed in an application for contempt of Court.
-In this application I have not found any evidence to show that the 2^{td}, 3rd and 4th Respondent carried out any fresh construction after the Court Order came in force and they are outright absolved.
-It has been established by the decision of other jurisdiction that imprisonment for Civil contempt is properly Ordered where the to coerce or compel him to act in accordance with the Order".
+The issue of whether there is an access road on the suitland or not is a matter to be resolved at the trial of the headsuit and the reliefs pending in the headsuit ought to wait for the conclusion of the head suit and cannot be managed in an application for contempt of Court.

+In this application I have not found any evidence to show that the 2nd, 3rd and 4th Respondent carried out any fresh construction after the Court Order came in force and they are outright absolved.
+"It has been established by the decision of other jurisdiction that imprisonment for Civii contempt is properly Ordered where the Defendant has refused to do an affirmative act required by the previous of an Order which either in form or substance was he stands to be committed until he complies with the Order, The Order is in such a case is not a punishment but it is to coerce or compel him to act in accordance with the Order".

 See:- Megha Industries (U) Ltd. Versus Conform Uq.
-Ltd. Misc.
-Application 196/20121.

-REMEDIES:-
+Authli Wation 196/2012).

+REMEPIES:-